 Documentation: Full formulation of the product including all ingoing substances (see definitions below).
 The formulation must contain information on all aspects as described in the requirement.
-(Also see Appendix 2).
 Safety data sheets for the raw materials must be provided upon request.

 Trade name is the name under which the product is sold to the consumers.